New icon set

 How do I apply for the My Home Contents Insurance service?

-Before you apply, please review the Important Customer Information Document and Insurance Product Information Document on the same web page.
+Before you apply, please review the important customer information document and insurance product information document on this web page.

 Limits and exclusions apply.
 A copy of the policy wording is available on request.